+Vicenza is home to Cappella Andrea Barca—his own chamber orchestra founded in 1999—consisting of international soloists, chamber musicians and friends.
+He annually curates a festival in Vizenza at the Teatro Olimpico.
 Sir András enjoys close relationships with the Chamber Orchestra of Europe, the Budapest Festival Orchestra, and the Orchestra of the Age of Enlightenment.
 In 2018 he accepted the role of Associated Artist with the OAE, complementing his interest in performing on period keyboard instruments.

-He continues to support new talent, primarily through his “Building Bridges” series which gives performance opportunities to promising young artists.
+He continues to support new talent, primarily through his “Building Bridges” series, which gives performance opportunities to promising young artists.
 He also teaches at the Barenboim-Said and Kronberg academies and gives frequent lectures and masterclasses.
-In 2017 his book “Music Comes from Silence”, essays and conversations with Martin Meyer, was published by Bärenreiter and Henschel.
+In 2017 his book “Music Comes from Silence,” essays and conversations with Martin Meyer, was published by Bärenreiter and Henschel.

 Sir András Schiff’s many honors include the International Mozarteum Foundation’s Golden Medal (2012), Germany’s Great Cross of Merit with Star (2012, the Royal Philharmonic Society’s Gold Medal (2013), a Knighthood for Services to Music (2014) and a Doctorate from the Royal College of Music (2018).
 He was awarded the Jean Gimbel Lane Prize in Piano Performance in 2021 from The Henry and Leigh Bienen School of Music at Northwestern University.

-DECEMBER 2021 AT THE REQUEST OF THE ARTIST – PLEASE DO NOT ALTER THIS BIOGRAPHY
+FEBRUARY 2023 AT THE REQUEST OF THE ARTIST – PLEASE DO NOT ALTER THIS BIOGRAPHY